|skip nav rules forms FAQs reports board meetings OCWP|

 The half day seminar will include a slideshow of images from sample dams both in need of repair and maintenance as well as those dams for which work has been completed effectively.
 Instructional videos depicting model inspection behavior and real-world examples of proper inspection techniques.
 Dam Safety staff will share experiences in conducting fieldwork as well as display their data collection and safety equipment.

-The workshop will be held at three locations from 9:00am to 11:30am.
+The workshop will be held from 9:00am to 11:30am.
 There is no cost to attend, so register for the location nearest you to learn more about keeping your dam safe.

 For more information email Kylee Wilson or reach her by phone at (405)530-8800.